Odion100/TasksJS/README.md

       console.log(data);
       cb(null, { message:"You have successfully called the Users.add method" });
    }
 })
 ```
-In the code above we created a *ServerModule* passing the name "Users" and a constructor function as the first two arguments.
+In the code above we created a *ServerModule* by passing the string "Users" and a constructor function as the first two arguments of the ***Service.ServerModule(name, constructor, [options])*** method.
 In the constructor function the ` this ` value is assigned to a variable which is also named Users.
 Every method added to the ` this ` value will be accessible from a client application running TasksJS.

-The  ***ServerModule(name, constructor, [options])*** function can also take an object instead of a constructor function as it's second argument.
+The  ***Service.ServerModule(name, constructor, [options])*** function can take an object instead of a constructor function as it's second argument.
 See below:

 ```
 const { Service } = require("TasksJS")();